Państwowe Wytwórnie Uzbrojenia

-The company was also one of major investors in the Central Industrial Area.
+The company was also one of the major investors in the Central Industrial Area.
 In 1937 it started building the State Munitions Factory No. 2 in Dąbrowa-Bór near Kraśnik and State Munitions Factory No. 5 in Jawidz near Lubartów.
 The construction was hampered by the outbreak of World War II.

 Following the start of the war and the German occupation of Poland, most of the assets of PWU were confiscated by the Germans.
 The Polish government in exile "temporarily suspended" the Board of Directors of the PWU concern until the end of the war.
 In 1944 and 1945 most of the factories belonging to the PWU were completely destroyed.
 Some were later rebuilt, but the company itself was not reactivated after the war.